KazyKazy/Goto-Tyrellsys/README.md

 ## How to install

-1. Clone or [download](https://github.com/KazuoYanagimoto/Goto-Tyrellsys/archive/master.zip) git repo into your 'Packages' folder.
+1. Clone or [download](https://github.com/KazuoYanagimoto/Goto-Tyrellsys/archive/master.zip)(and unzip) git repo into your 'Packages' folder.
 2. Restart Sublime Text (if required).

 ## Available command